deanebarker/Denina-Sharp/README.md

     Text.Left 10

-In this case, we're trusting that this will be called with (1) at least one argument (any extra arguments are simply ignored), (2) that the argument will parse to an Int32, and (3) that the numeric value isn't longer than the active text.
-Clearly, you're gonna want to validate and error check this before doing anything.
+In this case, we're trusting that this filter will be called with (1) at least one argument (any extra arguments are simply ignored), (2) that the argument will parse to an Int32, and (3) that the numeric value isn't longer than the active text.
+Clearly, _you're gonna want to validate and error check this inside your filter before doing anything_.

 You can map the same filter to multiple command names, then use that name inside the method to do different things.